svpatro/Subnet-Router/README.md

-# VPN Configuration
+# Subnet Router

-This script allows you to transform a regular Linux Container (LXC) into a Tailscale VPN endpoint [subnet router](https://tailscale.com/kb/1019/subnets) within a given network.
+This script allows you to transform a regular Ubuntu Linux Container (LXC) into a Tailscale VPN endpoint [subnet router](https://tailscale.com/kb/1019/subnets) within a given network.

 ## Getting Started